Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step3.md

 #### Test the Application on Hardware Emulation

-   **Note**:Please omit this step, we are updating the code to support thre hardware emulation ASAP.
+   **Note**:Please omit this step, we are going to update the code to support hardware emulation ASAP.

 1. Launch Emulator for PS